 Buying a house is such an exciting time.
 One of the best parts has got to be going on property viewings, right?

 Looking back we overlooked a lot of problems on our property viewing.
-It might be that you don’t mind any hidden problems because you love the property so much.
+It might be that you don’t mind hidden problems because you love the property so much.
 However it is in your best interest to go in to property viewings with your eyes wide open.

 Make sure you check out my post below on things to look out for when viewing a property.